 Bio

-Noah was born and raised in the mountains of Nelson County, Virginia, where he now lives and works.
-As a child, he got to help fire wood kilns with Kevin Crowe at Tye River Pottery, learning to love the mechanics of kilns and their connection to process and making.
-Later on as a teenager he began making pottery, working with Kevin and later, at Piedmont Virginia Community College with Tom Clarkson.
-He received a bachelors in English from The University of Mary Washington and afterwards returned for a two year apprenticeship at Tye River.
-With his study completed, Noah spent a few months in the UK exploring other techniques and pottery styles and then came home to design and build his own studio and kiln.
-Noah has taught pottery classes and been a consultant on kiln firing.
-He makes pots and hosts firings for a community of potters who continue to learn about and explore the nuances of wood firing pottery.
+Noah was born in the mountains of Nelson County, Virginia.
+As a child, he helped to fire wood kilns with Kevin Crowe at Tye River Pottery, learning to love the mechanics of kilns and their connection to process and making.
+He first worked directly with clay as a teenager under Kevin and later with Tom Clarkson at Piedmont Virginia Community College.
+He received a bachelors in English from The University of Mary Washington and returned for a two-year apprenticeship at Tye River.
+Noah spent a few months in the UK exploring other techniques and pottery styles and then came home to design and build his own studio and kiln.
+He established Muddy Creek Pottery in 2015 and then Brown Pot Studio in 2025.
+Noah makes pottery and teaches workshops on throwing and firing pots.
+He hosts firings for a community of potters who continue to learn about and explore the nuances of wood firing pottery.

 Artist Statement